 If your switch is running PVST+, rapid PVST+, or MSTP, you can enable this feature by using the spanning-tree loopguard default global configuration command.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.

 When the switch is operating in PVST+ or rapid-PVST+ mode, loop guard prevents alternate and root ports from becoming designated ports, and spanning tree does not send BPDUs on root or alternate ports.